bittner/pyclean/CONTRIBUTING.md

 for contributing code and running linting and tests.

-PyClean has no specific runtime dependencies, only for running the test suite you need packages such as `cli_test_helpers`.
+PyClean has no specific runtime dependencies, only for running the test suite you need packages such as `cli-test-helpers`.
 Those are installed automatically when you run `tox`.

 Tests are fundamental.
 When adding new features or changing existing functionality, you must add or adapt tests in the test suite.
-Please ask for help in your ticket or the pull request if you struggle with that.
+Please ask for help in your issue or the pull request if you struggle with that.

 Running tests
 -------------